Introduction

 You Can Improve Your Arthritic Knee

-YOU DO NOT HAVE TO PUT UP WITH AND ARTHRITIC KNEE!
+YOU DO NOT HAVE TO PUT UP WITH AN ARTHRITIC KNEE!

 Conclusion

-Managing knee arthritis requires a comprehensive approach tailored to your needs.
-As a physiotherapist, staying informed about the latest medical treatments and guidelines is crucial in providing optimal care.
-You now have a better understanding of available treatments.
-However, do not forget the important role of physiotherapy in improving your arthritic knee.
-This should be your first port of call then using other treatments to compliment as needed.
+Managing knee arthritis requires a comprehensive, proactive approach tailored to your needs.
+As a physiotherapist, I emphasise staying informed on the latest medical treatments while ensuring that physiotherapy remains the foundation of effective arthritis management.
+This should be your first step, complemented by other treatments as needed.

 Take care, Helen